Hinatazaka46: 2019–2023: Reborn as Hinatazaka46

-On January 16, 2020, the members of Hinatazaka46 were featured in a television series titled Dasada, with Nao Kosaka as the main protagonist.
-On February 16, 2020, three members were added to the third generation from the remaining unassigned members of the 2018 Sakamichi Series joint audition, bringing that generation up to four people.
-On July 31, 2020, Hinatazaka46 live streamed a concert titled Hinatazaka46 Live Online, Yes!
-With You!, where they announced that their first studio album will be released on September 23.
-Their mascot character, a sky blue bird named Poka, was introduced at the live streamed Hinakuri (Hina Christmas) 2020 concert on December 24.
+On 16 January 2020, the members of Hinatazaka46 were featured in a television series titled Dasada, with Nao Kosaka as the main protagonist.
+On 16 February 2020, three members were added to the third generation from the remaining unassigned members of the 2018 Sakamichi Series joint audition, bringing that generation up to four people.
+On 31 July 2020, Hinatazaka46 live streamed a concert titled Hinatazaka46 Live Online, Yes!
+With You!, where they announced that their first studio album will be released on 23 September.
+Their mascot character, a sky blue bird named Poka, was introduced at the live streamed Hinakuri (Hina Christmas) 2020 concert on 24 December.

-On March 7, 2022, the group announced the audition for their fourth generation members with applications starting that day and screening taking place on April 4.
-Twelve members passed the audition out of 51,038 participants, and they were gradually introduced to the public from September 22 to October 3.
+On 7 March 2022, the group announced the audition for their fourth generation members with applications starting that day and screening taking place on 4 April.
+Twelve members passed the audition out of 51,038 participants, and they were gradually introduced to the public from 22 September to 3 October.
 They would make their musical debut with the song "Blueberry & Raspberry", included on the group's 8th single, "Tsuki to Hoshi ga Odoru Midnight".
-It was first shown at the Happy Smile Tour 2022 in Tokyo held on November 12–13, 2022.
+It was first shown at the Happy Smile Tour 2022 in Tokyo held on 12–13 November 2022.

-On March 30–31, 2022, the group held their long-sought first Tokyo Dome concert, "Hinatazaka46 3rd Anniversary Memorial Live in Tokyo Dome" (3周年記念 Memorial Live ～3回目のひな誕祭～), attended by about 100,000 people in two days.
+On 30–31 March 2022, the group held their long-sought first Tokyo Dome concert, "Hinatazaka46 3rd Anniversary Memorial Live in Tokyo Dome" (3周年記念 Memorial Live ～3回目のひな誕祭～), attended by about 100,000 people in two days.
 The concert was originally scheduled for 2020, but postponed twice due to the COVID-19 pandemic.

+From 30 March 2023, the Hinatazaka46 official website will start supporting in Japanese, English, Simplified Chinese, Traditional Chinese, and Korean.

+On 19 April 2023, the group announced the launching of the Hinatazaka Channel on YouTube for content other than music.

+2024–present: Adopting the senbatsu system, first Hinata Fes

+In March 2024, Hinatazaka46 opened its first exhibition, titled "WE R!", showcasing the group's history and various memorabilia.
+It consisted of the "WE R!" exhibition at the Roppongi Museum, held 1 March–13 May, and the "WE R! in Tokyo Skytree﹣Rainbow of Hinatazaka46" (WE R! in Tokyo Skytree﹣日向坂46の虹, WE R! in Tokyo Skytree﹣Hinatazaka46 no Niji) exhibition at the Tokyo Skytree, held 12 March–12 June.

+On 5 April, Kyōko Saitō parted ways with the group with a "graduation" concert held at the Yokohama Stadium.
+She is the first member to leave who had served as original center (lead singer) for a title song, 2022's "Tsuki to Hoshi ga Odoru Midnight".